llvm-doe-org/llvm-project/clang/README-OpenACC-status.md

     * A declaration containing multiple declarators is not supported.
       For example, `void foo(), bar();`.
 * Scope of the directive
     * A `routine` directive's scope starts at the `routine` directive and ends at the end of the compilation unit.
+Of course, its visibility is only useful where the function to which it applies is also visible.
+Caveat:
+        * Unlike many other kinds of declarations (e.g., local variables), the visibility of a `routine` directive should extend to the end of the compilation unit even if the `routine` directive appears within another function's definition.
+        * However, the visibility of `routine` directives is limited in a subtle manner by some obscure issues in Clang's general handling of multiple declarations of a function and by limitations in Clang's OpenMP support.
+        * As a general rule thumb, if replacing a `routine` directive with another kind of declaration would not make the latter declaration visible in some other scope, then it is best to assume the `routine` directive's visibility in that other scope is currently unreliable.
+          Such usage is confusing anyway and appears to be uncommon.
     * A definition or use of any function must appear within the scope of at least one explicit and applying `routine` directive if there is any within the compilation unit.
 Otherwise, a compile-time error diagnostic is produced.
 Uses include host uses and accelerator uses but only if they're evaluated (e.g., a reference in `sizeof` is not a use).
     * OpenACC 3.2 is not clear about the required locations of definitions and uses of a function relative to applying `routine` directives.
-Clarifications are under discussion among the OpenACC technical committee for inclusion in the OpenACC spec after 3.2.
+      Clarifications consistent with the above rules (except the caveat) are under discussion among the OpenACC technical committee for inclusion in the OpenACC spec after 3.2.
 * Body of the associated function's definition
-    * Appearance of any OpenACC directive other than an orphaned `loop` construct or an `atomic` construct produces a compile-time error diagnostic.
+    * Appearance of any OpenACC directive other than an orphaned `loop` construct, an `atomic` construct, or a `routine` directive produces a compile-time error diagnostic.
     * Appearance of an orphaned `loop` construct with an incompatible level of parallelism produces a compile-time error diagnostic.
     * Declaration of a static local variable produces a compile-time